knovichikhin/pyemv/README.rst

 PyEMV Modules
 -------------
-- kd - Key Derivation support for ICC master keys and session keys
+- kd - Key Derivation support for ICC master keys and session keys.
-- ac - Application Cryptogram support for ARQC, AAC, TC, and ARPC
+- ac - Application Cryptogram support for ARQC, AAC, TC, and ARPC.
 - sm - Secure Messaging support for script command integrity and confidentiality.
-It also provides support for PIN blocks.
-- cvn - Putting it all together for various Cryptogram Version Numbers, such as appropriate key derivation, cryptogram generation and script formatting for each supported CVN.
+- cvn - Putting it all together for various Cryptogram Version Numbers.
 - cvv - Support for dynamic card verification, such as CVC3.
 - tlv - TLV encoder and decoder.